latest nhpb_banner 1__compressed

 • Grants for medicines and prescription drugs

-World Overcomers Ministries can access to a food pantry, a voucher to Goodwill for clothing, and will also offer referrals for eligible individuals to ShelterNet for rental and utility assistance, when money is available.
-Call (843) 746-5180, or learn more on assistance from World Overcomers Ministries.
+Financial help Berkeley County SCWorld Overcomers Ministries can access to a free ood pantry, a voucher to Goodwill for clothing, and will also offer referrals for eligible individuals to ShelterNet for rental and utility assistance, when money is available.
+Call (843) 746-9536 or (843) 746-5180, or learn more on assistance from World Overcomers Ministries.

 Telamon Corporation of Trident SC.
 Call for employment assistance, job training, or Immigrant Benefits Assistance.
-There is also emergency housing and rent programs, and bus fare.
-Call (843) 574-1864
+There is also emergency housing and rent programs and bus fare.
+The regional non-profits also helps low-income families buy a home, get money for a car for work, and it offers other support.
+Call 803-256-7411 or (843) 574-1864.
+Another goal is to help arrange quick housing or apartments for people, and look here for no waiting list low income apartments.

 Emergency eviction assistance - Income qualified families as well as the homeless can seek help.
 Agencies support the region, including Berkeley County.
 They can direct a tenant to legal aid, review housing discrimination laws, and place a person into a shelter among other services.
 Some limited financial help for rent arrears or a deposit may be available using government grants.
 Click more details Charleston tri-county area eviction help.

-East Cooper Community Outreach Programs is located across the county line in Mount Pleasant.
+East Cooper Community Outreach Programs is located across the county line in Mount Pleasant, but they provide help to parts of Berkeley County.
 Call them at (843) 849-9220 x1.
 Ongoing services provided by the non-profit include education and counseling, medical, dental, and prescription drug assistance.
 Emergency financial assistance is offered for addressing financial needs, including food, clothing, and household furnishings.
 Resources offered in Berkeley County South Carolina include:

 • A Benefit Bank, which can help people apply for Children's Health Insurance program, SNAP (food stamps), TANF, Medicaid, and FAFSA.
 Also get referrals to appropriate community agencies and non-profits.